Military tactics of Alexander the Great: Darius persecution and death

-As happened during the battle of Issus, Alexander almost captured Darius, but the cavalry of the left wing was very weakened.
+As happened during the Battle of Issus, Alexander almost captured Darius, but the cavalry of the left wing was very diminished.
 Alexander then decided to let Darius go in order to save his army.
 Taking advantage of the situation in which the Macedonians found themselves, the Persian troops fled the battlefield with their leaders.
 Alexander was assured of victory, even though at the beginning of the battle his position was not favorable, but he was disappointed that he had not been able to capture or kill the Great King.

 Darius fled with his guard of Immortals and the Bactriana cavalry.
 Alexander and his companions pursued them for 120 km.
 Seeing that Alexander was determined to capture Darius, a group of nobles, including the Bessi, Barsaentes and Nabarzanes satraps, took the Persian King hostage, so that they could make a pact with Alexander.
 However, they decided to assassinate and abandon him shortly before his arrival for fear that Alexander would not accept such a negotiation.
 Following this victory, Alexander was crowned as King of Asia in a lavish ceremony held in Arbela and upon his arrival in Babylon.